 I would place them in layers in a rigid plastic container (Tupperware) with a sheet of baking parchment between the layers.
 They will freeze for months.

-To use, remove from the freezer, place uncovered on a plate and let them defrost at room temperature.
+To use, remove them from the freezer, place them uncovered on a plate and let them defrost at room temperature.

 Word of warning, they might turn sticky on the outside once defrosted, due to condensation.